telosnetwork/telos-docs/docs/learn/MultiSig_wallet_guide/telos_safe.md

-# Telos Safe
+# Telos Safe Quickstart

-__Telos Safe is the most trusted platform to manage digital assets on the Telos network.
-Multisigs are shaping the future of Web3 and expansion of crypto assets.__
+__[Telos Safe](https://safe.telos.net/) is the most trusted platform to manage digital assets on the Telos network.__

 ### Overview

-This guide will walk through how you can deploy your own multisignature wallet, using Telos Safe Wallet and having it act as a Light Wallet(contract account wallet).
-This wallet provides unique use cases in crypto today due to it's multi-signature arrangement of funds with chosen partners, you can think of it as a shared bank account or shared wallet.
-Telos Safe enables users to control Telos minted assets(ERC-20, ERC-721, ERC-1155) and TLOS on the EVM.
+__This guide will walk through how you can create your own MultiSig wallet on the Telos EVM and utilize the Gnosis Safe Help center to understand all of the functionality this MultiSig interface provides.__

+### What is Telos Safe?
+- Telos Safe is a fork of Gnosis Safe.
+The code is exactly the same as Gnosis Safe, the only few diferences are links you may notice in the [Gnosis Safe help center](https://help.gnosis-safe.io/en/articles/3876456-what-is-gnosis-safe).

+Telos Safe enables users to securely store Telos minted assets(ERC-20, ERC-721, ERC-1155) and TLOS on the EVM.
+The Safe is a Multisig account that is controlled by its signer keys.
+Please refer to [here](https://help.gnosis-safe.io/en/articles/3876456-what-is-gnosis-safe) to learn more about the Telos Safe Multisig application.

 #### Prerequisites